kriszyp/put-selector/README.md

 calling the put.forDocument(document) function.
 For example:

 	put2 = put.forDocument(frames[1].document);
-	put2("div") <- creates a div element that belongs to the document in the second frame.
+	put2("div") <- creates a div element that belongs to the document in the second frame. put("div") <- the original put still functions on the main document for this window/context